 - Project Option: Pass a final examination over all coursework.
 Students also have to submit a written report and oral presentation of a project.

 - Coursework Only Option: Pass a final examination over all coursework.

 Five-Year BS/MS Program - Aerospace Engineering Major, MS

 The department offers a 5 year BS-MS program for qualified students.
 The primary component of the program is that qualified students may take up to 9 credit hours of approved graduate courses for their senior undergraduate electives and have them count toward both their bachelor’s and master’s degrees at UT.
 This program is designed for students attending UT for their Master of Science degree because other universities may not accept these courses for graduate credit since they were used to satisfy requirements for the Bachelor of Science degree.

 Significant components of the program are:

 - Students must have an overall GPA of at least 3.40 to be admitted to the program.
 Conditional admission may be granted after completing 64 credit hours of required coursework while full admission is granted after completing 96 credit hours of required coursework with a minimum overall GPA of 3.40 in required coursework.

 - Students must at least have conditional admission before taking graduate courses for both their bachelor’s and master’s degrees.
 All courses taken for graduate credit must be approved by the departmental chair of the program.
-Students admitted to the program must request permission from the Graduate School to take approved courses for graduate credit.
-Students admitted to the program must also follow the normal procedure for admission to the Graduate School.
+Students admitted to the program must request permission from the Graduate School to take approved courses for graduate credit by submitting the Senior Requesting Graduate Credit form.
+Students admitted to the program must follow the normal procedure for admission to the master’s program by submitting the online admission application to the Graduate School.

 - Admission of students into this program must be approved by the department and the Graduate School.